 Contribution limits

-A traditional IRA allows you to contribute money that can grow tax-deferred.
+A traditional IRA allows you to contribute pre-tax or tax-deductible money that can grow tax-deferred.
 A Roth IRA holds after-tax money you can withdraw tax-free.
 They sound fundamentally different, but both are tax-advantaged accounts designed to help you save for retirement.
+When deciding between the two, you'll want to consider whether you want to pay taxes now or later.
 They share other similarities too:

 1. No age limit

 You can contribute to both a Roth IRA and a traditional IRA at any age as long as you're otherwise eligible.
-However, when you reach age 73,1 you'll be required to start taking annual distributions from your traditional IRA.
+However, when you reach age 73,1 you'll have to start taking required minimum distributions (RMDs) from your traditional IRA.

 2. Contribution limits